algosup/2023-2024-project-4-sportshield-team-7/quality_assurance/test_plan.md

     - The form name is pretty self explanatory.
 It has the particularity of setting the issue's label automatically to `bug` for easier triaging.

-    - The forms are already well described in terms of fields and features, so they won't be described here, but you can view it[here](https://github.com/algosup/2023-2024-project-4-sportshield-team-7/issues/new?assignees=mathiskakal&labels=bug&projects=algosup%2F29&template=bug_report_form.yaml&title=%5BBUG%5D+INSERT_BUG_NAME).
+    - The forms are already well described in terms of fields and features, so they won't be described here, but you can view it [here](https://github.com/algosup/2023-2024-project-4-sportshield-team-7/issues/new?assignees=mathiskakal&labels=bug&projects=algosup%2F29&template=bug_report_form.yaml&title=%5BBUG%5D+INSERT_BUG_NAME).

 - ### Test Case form